Sensory Path Blooms at Local Arts Park!

 Students from Chopticon High School created beautiful designs for a new nature-themed sensory path at Lexington Manor Passive Park!

 A sensory path is a structured, interactive path designed to help children engage their senses, along with whole body movements, in a fun and purposeful way.
+The path is a piece of art, adding color and vibrancy to the surrounding area.

-A sensory walk combines physical movements with multi-faceted sensory input to support important skills such as development, self-regulation, and focus on tasks at hand.
+A sensory walk combines physical movements with multi-faceted sensory input to support important skills such as motor development, self-regulation, and focus on tasks at hand.

 Designated as an official "Arts Park", Lexington Manor Passive Park offers community walking paths, fitness stations, a disc-golf course, a community garden, regularly hosts local festivals and events, and more.
 We hope to see you there!